Micahs0Day/micahs0day.github.io/_posts/2021-02-19-Labs_Pfsense_Install.md

 ## Virtual Switches:

-Next, we will be configuring the virtual switches and port groups of ESXI server to use as WAN and LAN uplinks for our pfSense machine.
+Next, we will be configuring the virtual switches and port groups of the ESXI server to use as WAN and LAN uplinks for our pfSense VM.
 For my installation, the only device on my management network (LAN) will be my desktop PC.

 ![]({{site.baseurl}}/images/physicalnics.png)

-Vmnic0 is already configured as our management network (LAN) on vSwitch0, so all we need to do is add a virtual port group to use in our VM.
+Vmnic0 is already configured as our management network (LAN) on vSwitch0, so all I need to do is add a virtual port group to use in my VM.

 ![]({{site.baseurl}}/images/vmnic0.png)